Lesson Format

 Tuition

-Tuition is all-inclusive and covers all books, subscriptions, my time at Festival and Guild, recitals, 36 lessons, and occasional additional events such as jam sessions, extra ensemble rehearsals, and performance parties.
+Tuition is all-inclusive and covers all books, subscriptions, my time at Festival and Guild, recitals, 33 lessons, and occasional additional events such as Jam Band for ages 12+, extra ensemble/recital rehearsals, and performance parties.
 Only Festival and Guild fees (optional) will be billed separately.

 What happens if I have to miss a lesson?